ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/configuration/config.md

 The configuration system does not require a single input config file, instead the configuration can be separated out into a set of config files.
-This allows different configuration files to be re-used in a modular way, allowing a library of configuration options to be set up.
+This allows different configuration files to be reused in a modular way, allowing a library of configuration options to be set up.

 When a simulation is run, users can identify a set of specific configuration files or